giacomodeliberali/ICT-infrastructure/README.md

 </p>

-**Rapid Elasticity**: consumers can adapt to variation in workloads and mantain required performance levels.
+**Rapid Elasticity**: consumers can adapt to variation in workloads and maintain required performance levels.
 This permits also to reduce costs avoiding the overprovisining.

-**High Avaialability**: the cloud provide high avaialabity.
-This feature can be achived with redundancy of resources to avoid system failure.
+**High Availability**: the cloud provide high availability.
+This feature can be achieved with redundancy of resources to avoid system failure.
 Some Load Balancer is used to balance the request between all the resources to avoid failure due the resources saturation on some machine.

-The cloud infrastrucure can be **public**, if it is provisioned for open use by the general public; or **private**, if is provisioned for exclusive use by a single organization comprising multiple consumers.
+The cloud infrastructure can be **public**, if it is provisioned for open use by the general public; or **private**, if is provisioned for exclusive use by a single organization comprising multiple consumers.

-## Cloud computering Layers
+## Cloud computing Layers

-The cloud infrastrucure can be see as a **layered infrastructure**.
+The cloud infrastructure can be see as a **layered infrastructure**.

 ### Cross functional layers
 In the cloud computing reference model there are some sylos of cross layer functionalities, they mainly revolve around: